 Baby A is the baby closest to the birth canal and the one who’ll be born first.
 He or she needs to be head down in order for the vast majority of doctors to recommend a twin vaginal birth.

 If twin B is in a breech or transverse (sideways) position, some doctors will recommend a vaginal birth, whereas others will recommend a c-section.
 It depends quite a lot on the doctor you’re seeing, and the culture in the country you live in.

 Baby A is breech or transverse

 There has been controversy regarding the safest method for the delivery of twins at or near term.
 A policy of planned cesarean section for the delivery of twins gained support after the publication of the Term Breech Trial – a study done on singletons.
-It showed that planned c-section is better in the case of a full-term pregnancy, when the baby is in a breech position.
-Further support for planned c-section has come from large cohort studies of twins showing a reduced risk of a poor outcome for twins born with elective c-section, as compared with vaginal twin delivery or emergency c-section.
-Nevertheless, a large study published in the The New England Journal of Medicine in 2013* found no benefits of planned cesarean section, as compared with planned vaginal delivery, for the delivery of twins between 32 and 38 weeks of gestation, if the first twin was in the head first presentation.
+It showed that planned c-section is better in the case of a full-term pregnancy when the baby is in a breech position.
+Further support for planned c-section has come from large cohort studies of twins showing a reduced risk of a poor outcome for twins born with elective c-section as compared with vaginal twin delivery or emergency c-section.
+Nevertheless, a large study, published in the The New England Journal of Medicine in 2013,* found no benefits of planned cesarean section compared to planned vaginal delivery for the delivery of twins between 32 and 38 weeks of gestation, if twin A was in a head first position.
 In the study, the researches point to the fact that their findings are generalizable only to centers that can provide the obstetrical management specified by the protocol, including the ability to perform an emergency c-section within 30 minutes if necessary.

 *2804 women at 106 centers in 25 countries were included in the study.